Written on 8/5/21

 Even if you never get a positive PdG test, as long as your 7-10 DPP tests are significantly lighter than your baseline test (indicating a rise in PdG) we can say that you’ve ovulated.
 But again, you might not be producing sufficient PdG for long enough.

-In the case of weak ovulation, it is still possible to conceive since an egg was released.
+In the case of a problem with ovulation, it is still possible to conceive since an egg was released.
 However, low progesterone levels have been shown to lead to early miscarriage.
 We do recommend following up with your doctor if this scenario applies to you.
 Sometimes, PdG levels will rise during pregnancy and all is good!
 But other times it’s important to have help from a doctor, which is why we always think it’s a good idea to double check.

 If you do not conceive this cycle, not to worry: there are plenty of ways to improve your PdG levels!
 Here are a few of our favorites: